bmri/bmri/README.md

 ```
 The number of samples can also be provided using optional flag -n (default is 10)

-In the first run, the script will automatically download the required model to ~/cGAN-BET/saved_models/
+In the first run, the script will automatically download the model.

 Also it downloads a sample image from cc359 dataset for testing the algorithm to: ~/cGAN-BET/sample_images/